Sex assault charges dropped against 2 Minnesota wrestlers

-MINNEAPOLIS, MN (Associated Press) — A prosecutor says two University of Minnesota wrestlers who were arrested on suspicion of criminal sexual conduct will not face criminal charges.
+MINNEAPOLIS, Minn.
+(Associated Press) — A prosecutor says two University of Minnesota wrestlers who were arrested on suspicion of criminal sexual conduct will not face criminal charges.

 Gable Steveson and Dylan Martinez were arrested in June after a female reported being raped.